jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 That's it for the basics.
 For most people this knowledge should be enough to boost their productivity and ease the pain of having a gazillion terminal clients or tabs open.
-Let's now dive into how to customize tmux, because hey, begin practical doesn't mean it has to be ugly.
+Let's now dive into how to customize tmux, because hey, being practical doesn't mean it has to be ugly.

 # **Tmux Customization** {#customization}